 These Pen Tips are not just a protective layer for your Apple Pen.
 They increase control and precision in your strokes.

-The Pen Tips are able to do that by increasing the friction between the plastic tip of the Apple Pen and the glass surface of the iPad screen.
+The Pen Tips can do that by increasing the friction between the plastic tip of the Apple Pen and the glass surface of the iPad screen.

 3. Paperlike Screen Protector for the iPad